This post contains affiliate links. Please read our disclosure policy.

 - Well done 150-155°

-I like to pull it out of the oven at about 125° as it will usually read 5-10 degrees higher after resting.
+Just note that the meat will continue to cook even after being removed from the oven.
+I like to pull it out of the oven at about 130° as it will usually warm up 5-10 degrees more internally after resting.

-- Venison Medallions or Venison Tenderloin
+- Venison Medallions or Elk Tenderloin

 - Slow Cooked Round Steaks

-- Pan-Seared Beef Heart
+- Pan-Seared Beef Heart Recipe

 - Smothered Round Steaks